-'Governor' 'Chair', 'Principal' and 'Clerk' mean respectively the Member of the Corporation of the College, the Chair of the Governing Body, the Principal of the College and the Clerk to the Corporation.
+'Governor' 'Chair', 'Principal' and 'Director of Governance' mean respectively the Member of the Corporation of the College, the Chair of the Governing Body, the Principal of the College and the Director of Governance.

-all other definitions have the same meanings as given in the College's Instrument and Articles of Government; and words importing one gender import any gender.
+all other definitions have the same meanings as given in the College's Instrument and Articles of Government: and words importing one gender import any gender.